use-ink/ink-docs/docs/basics/testing.md

 ## Off-chain Testing

+ink! smart contracts can compile in several different modes.
+There are two main compilation models using either
+- on-chain mode: `no_std` + WebAssembly as target
+- off-chain mode: `std`

+We generally use the on-chain mode for actual smart contract deployment whereas we use the off-chain mode for smart contract testing using the off-chain environment provided by the `ink_env` crate.

 The `#[ink::test]` proc. macro enables more elaborate off-chain testing.

 If you annotate a test with this attribute it will be executed in a simulated